Contacting Members of the Governing Board and the School Administrator

 Members of the BCCS Governing Board are issued BCCS school emails.
 Should you need to contact a member, please do so using their school email listed below.

-To contact the BCCS School Administrator, Lynn Pinson, email her at email@example.com.
+To contact the BCCS School Administrator, Missy Harrod, email her @ firstname.lastname@example.org

 John Hilliard attended Georgia Tech on an ROTC scholarship and entered the Air Force following graduation.
 His eight years in the service were spent working with the Minuteman III (ICBM) program in North Dakota and launching GPS satellites aboard the Delta II rocket program at Cape Canaveral, Florida.